jessicascarborough/432-2021/labs/lab06/lab06_instructions.md

 -   Another good model is [this one from our current TA Anastasia Vassiliou](https://anastasiavassiliou.netlify.app/) built for the class last Spring.
+-   Additional examples built by your colleagues can be [found here](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab06/examples.md)

 One appealing strategy is to include results from your class projects as projects on your website.
 That’s up to you.